aws-samples/data-protection/usecase-9/IOT_Device_Usecase.md

 ### 0. Create the base template

-Run the CF template stack template-security-admin.yaml in your isengard account.
+Run the CF template stack template-security-admin.yaml in your AWS account.

 Also remember that please don't create CRL's when you created CA's as CRL's required public S3 buckets and I would think that your isengard account is probably having the setting of blocking public S3 buckets.